ePac ♥s the environment

 We are committed to our involvement in the local communities surrounding all of our plants.

-ePac was founded on the premise that emerging digital technology will significantly disrupt the service and manufacturing models that have served the flex pack industry for decades.
-Our digital printing platform is inherently sustainable, using less energy, producing less waste, and having a smaller carbon footprint than conventional printing technology.
-With the ability to order to demand, packaging obsolescence can also be eliminated, helping to keep unused plastic packaging out of landfills.
+ePac was founded on the premise that emerging digital technologies would significantly disrupt the service and manufacturing models that have served the flexible packaging industry for decades.
+Our digital printing platform is inherently sustainable: it uses less energy, produces less waste and has a smaller carbon footprint than traditional printing technologies.
+With the ability to order on demand, packaging obsolescence can also be eliminated, keeping unused plastic packaging out of landfill.

 Established in 2016, ePac is the only flexible packaging company in North America built entirely around the HP Indigo 20000 Digital Press to provide customers with its unique advantages, including: